 - A choice of two Level 3 courses is available – The Extended Certificate in Performing Arts (1 block) or the Diploma in Performing Arts (2 blocks).

-This course offers you the chance to develop your skills as a performer in music, dance and drama, to create your own work and perform to large audiences.
+- These courses offer you the chance to develop your skills as a performer in music, dance and drama, to create your own work and perform to large audiences.
 You will also learn about the performing arts industry and professional practice.
-The course provides an excellent grounding for anyone who is interested in making performance a career.
+The courses provide an excellent grounding for anyone who is interested in making performance a career.

-- Most of the class work is practical
+- The majority of the classwork is practical.

-- Study of a wide range of music, dance and drama
+- A wide range of music, dance and drama styles is studied.

 Course Specifics / Entry Requirements

 |Qualification Name||A Level Equivalence||Duration||Awarding Body||Essential Qualificiations||Other Desirable Qualifications / Combinations||Skills & Attributes Required for Success||Guidance on Costs or Commitments|

 |Extended Certificate||1 A Levels (1 Block)||1 year||OCR||GCSE Dance/ Drama/Music/ Expressive Arts at grade 4 or above or equivalent level of experience.
 Enrol onto Performing Arts Academy||GCSE English at grade 4 or above||Performance skills in two of the Performing Arts (Dance or Drama or Music).
 Commitment to rehearsals and good attendance.||Optional visits/ workshops approx £30.
 Participation in timetabled rehearsals during and outside of the College day.|